 - You can also print out PDF form data onto a blank or pre-printed form by choosing “Print imprints only” from the File > Print options.

-Try it for yourself and, if you have any questions, let us know.
 Now that you’ve learned how to export and print PDF form data, you might also like to learn: